What's new in version 2006 of Configuration Manager current branch

 The Windows 10 Enterprise multi-session platform is available in the list of supported OS versions on objects with requirement rules or applicability lists.

-For more information on Configuration Manager's support for Windows Virtual Desktop, see Supported OS versions for clients and devices.
+For more information on Configuration Manager's support for Azure Virtual Desktop, see Supported OS versions for clients and devices.

 Intranet clients can use a CMG software update point